Ceudan/Match-Roads-Between-Databases/README.md

 - geographic coordinates carried up to 10 metres of uncertainty
 -
 ## Data
 Data is given as 2 GeoPandas dataframes, with each row describing a section.
+Sizes are 160,000 and 300,000 rows.

 ![Visualization of road sections in Database 1](images/ex1_HERE.png) ![Visualization of road sections in Database 2](images/ex1_aimsun.png) ![Visualization of query road and returned matches](images/ex1_match_background.png)
 ## Architecture